Yoctangee Park restrooms will be open seven days a week, 8:00am to 8:00pm.

 Pedestrian/Bikeway Corridor is a 4.0 mile handicap accessible paved trail.
 The trail bisects the city from the northwest corporation limit to the eastern most edge.
-Better than 2/3 of the trail is located on top of the city’s floodwall protection levy, which provides beautiful vistas of the scenic Scioto River.
+Better than 2/3 of the trail is located on top of the city’s floodwall protection levy, which provides beautiful views of the scenic Scioto River.
 Construction of a connector under the Bridge Street Bridge was completed in 2003, so users of the bike path will no longer have to brave traffic on Bridge Street.

-In 2000 the U.S. Department of agriculture gave every state 100 trees, with ancestors of historical significance, to celebrate the new millennium 2001.
+In 2000 the U.S. Department of Agriculture gave every state 100 trees, with ancestors of historical significance, to celebrate the new millennium 2001.
 Chillicothe was chosen as the only city in Ohio to receive all 100 trees due to the exceptional urban forestry program in place, the existence of a tree care ordinance, and the continued hard work of the Chillicothe Tree Commission.
 After two years of growth and care in the Western View Nursery, all 100 trees were planted in the grove in the fall of 2003.
 The Millennium Grove is a 7 acre park with over 100 trees that have ancestors connected with historical people, places or events.
 The trees are laid out in chronological order in seven glades that group the trees that are associated with Ohio, American History, Civil War - North, Civil War - South, Presidents, Famous Women, and Famous Men.
-In the Ohio glade there is a descendant of the national champion Kentucky coffeetree (over 300 years old, in Lake County, Ohio); and trees connected to Harriet Beecher Stowe; the wife of President Taft; the Wright Brothers; Neil Armstrong; and the state tree Ohio buckeye.
-By each tree there is a sign post that holds a faceplate that details the species name (common and scientific), a date, and information on the history associated with that tree.
-The sign posts are numbered and color-coded to facilitate self-guided tours.
-There are 40 different species of trees in the tour.
+In the Ohio glade, there is a descendant of the national champion Kentucky coffeetree (over 300 years old, in Lake County, Ohio); and trees connected to Harriet Beecher Stowe; the wife of President Taft; the Wright Brothers; Neil Armstrong; and the state tree Ohio buckeye.
+Beside each tree, there is a sign holding a faceplate that details the species name (common and scientific), a date, and information on the history associated with that tree.
+The signs are numbered and color-coded to facilitate self-guided tours.
+There are 40 different species of trees on the tour.
 To get to the Grove while driving on Bridge Street, turn between the Roosters restaurant and the BP gas station; at the stop sign turn left.
 At the next stop sign the Grove can be seen ahead - turn left down the driveway and park.
 Walk through the double line of flowering Japanese cherry trees and you have arrived!
 Literature is available at the Visitors Bureau at 45 East Main Street (740.702.7677).

 Coppel Athletic Complex